GenAICloudDevOps/Gen-AI-Apps/Build-GenAI-App-using-AWSBedrockAPI/README.md

 ## Prerequisites
 - **Python**: This application is written in Python.
 You need to have Python installed on your system.
-- **AWS Account**: This application uses AWS Bedrock API.
-You need to have access to an AWS account and use services like EC2, IAM, and Bedrock etc.
+- **AWS Account**: This application uses **AWS Bedrock API**.
+To utilize this application, you must possess an AWS account and engage with services such as **EC2**, **IAM**, and **AWS Bedrock** among others.
+Please be aware of the associated costs before using or deploying any services.
+Ensure to terminate all services after completion to avoid unnecessary charges.

 ## Installation